ioccc-src/winner/2020/endoh2/obfuscation/index.md

 curve](https://en.wikipedia.org/wiki/B&eacute;zier_curve).

-[code.c](%%REPO_URL%%/2020/endoh2/obfuscation/code.c) is the main logic for the program, which has some placeholders for font data and something.
+[code.c](%%REPO_URL%%/2020/endoh2/obfuscation/code.c) is the main logic for the program, which has some placeholders for font data and something else.

 It decompresses the font data and renders a given text by projection.
 It exploits `C99`'s `double complex` type to represent 2D points, but carefully